syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Working-with-Data.md

 {% endhighlight %}

-#### Improving performance and memory while importing data
+##### Improving performance and memory while importing data

 Import DataTable has few overloads that is used for some of the customized options.
-Here, an overload with ImportonSave__argument allows you to import data with less memory consumption along with improved performance by serializing the data directly on save method.
+Here, an overload with ImportonSave argument allows you to import data with less memory consumption along with improved performance by serializing the data directly on save method.
 This options is preferred for larger data that need to be import in short time.

-{% highlight C# %}
+{% highlight c# %}

 DataTable table = Worksheet.ExportDataTable(1, 1, Worksheet.UsedRange.LastRow, Worksheet.UsedRange.LastColumn, ExcelExportDataTableOptions.DetectColumnTypes);